varnishcache/varnish-cache/doc/sphinx/reference/varnishtest.rst

         } -run

 When run, the above script will simulate a server (s1) that expects two different requests.
-It will start a varnish server (v1) and add the backend definition to the VCL specified (-vcl+backend).
+It will start a Varnish server (v1) and add the backend definition to the VCL specified (-vcl+backend).
 Finally it starts the c1-client, which is a single client sending two requests.